hbnsl90/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-TOP project to practice Html, css and vanila JS
+TOP project to practice Html, css and vanilla JS